Spindle (textiles): Religious references

 The spindle is closely associated with many goddesses, including the Germanic Holda, and Greek Artemis and Athena.
 It is often connected with fate, as the Greek Fates and the Norse Norns work with yarns that represent lives.

 In Christianity, the apocryphal Gospel of James portrays the Virgin Mary as engaged in spinning thread for the Temple Curtain when the angel Gabriel tells her that she is going to bear Jesus.

 Cultural references

 Most modern illustrations of the fairy tale The Sleeping Beauty have the princess pricking her finger on the distaff of a modern flyer spinning wheel; this version of the wheel was either not invented or not as commonly used across Europe when the major versions of the story were commonly told.
 The Perrault and Brothers Grimm editions have her pricking her finger on a spindle, and some versions of the story have her pricking it on a great wheel, which is essentially a wheel-powered spindle.

+Rumpelstiltskin is another Brothers Grimm fairytale featuring a spindle, a key tool used by the miller's daughter in the story.